domi007/gprs_sniff/README.md

 https://srlabs.de/gprs

-It currently contains an updated version of the patch needed to enable GPRS-sniffing with OsmocomBB.
+It currently contains:
+- an updated version of the patch needed to enable GPRS-sniffing with OsmocomBB.
 This patch works with the latest burst_ind branch of Sylvain Munaut.

 Credits and everything goes to the great people behind the tutorial and the Osmocom project, thank you!